 - Sesame seeds

 Another dietary strategy that is helpful is following a low glycemic diet, which helps to balance blood sugar levels and encourages hormone balance.

-Strength training and high-intensity cycling can help to increase testosterone levels.
-These vigorous activities also help to boost our body mass index (BMI), bone strength and muscle mass, which are all symptoms of andropause.
+Strength training and high-intensity exercise can help to increase testosterone levels.
+These vigorous activities also help to improve body mass index (BMI), bone strength and muscle mass, which are all affected by andropause.

 3. Eliminate Toxins and Xenoestrogens

 There are numerous toxins that we are exposed to in the environment that can impact andropause and our testosterone levels.
 Evidence indicates that exposure to phthalates, parabens and glyphosate can all negatively affect testosterone production.
 So, to combat this, start examining your personal care products and opt for products that are phthalate and paraben-free.
 Avoiding genetically modified foods will help lower our exposure to glyphosate as well.

 Xenoestrogens are compounds that mimic the effects of estrogen and they can also disrupt hormones like testosterone.
 They’re found in chemical compounds like bisphenol A (BPA), butylated hydroxyanisole (BHA), Polychlorinated biphenyls (PCBs), parabens, phthalates, and various pesticides and insecticides.
 They can also be found in conventional meat and dairy.
 I find the best way to avoid xenoestrogens is to buy organic food whenever possible, or purchase from farms who follow organic practices but perhaps cannot afford to officially become certified organic.
 You can also grow your own.